Neurolink-X/neuro-linkx-frontend/README.md

 # neuro-linkx-frontend
-The official frontend codebase for the NeuroLinkX website delivers a modern, secure, and user-centric interface that represents our brand and showcases our AI- and automation-driven solutions.
+The frontend codebase for teams and the NeuroLinkX website delivers a modern, secure, and user-centric interface that represents our brand and showcases our AI- and automation-driven solutions.
+(Note- Some Important code may be hidden here for security purposes)

 🚀 About NeuroLinkX
 NeuroLinkX is a next-generation IT and SaaS company specializing in AI, automation, and digital transformation.
 We help startups, SMEs, and enterprises scale with secure, scalable, and intelligent technology solutions.